 - Pierogies – Don’t miss out on eating some of the tastiest dumplings in Poland.
 Sweet or savoury, pierogies are a must-try.

 - Brunch – You might want to recover from a night of vodka drinking and eating with a delicious late breakfast at Bistro Charlotte.
 This modern cafe has fresh bread, baked items and excellent coffee.
+I was so happy I stumbled upon this one Sunday.

 - Auschwitz – If you have time, take a day trip to visit the former concentration camps at Auschwitz–Birkenau.
 Take a tour or get the bus from central Krakow (going by train is more complicated).

-You can find out about museums, public transport, religious routes, Jewish heritage, Pope John Paul II, walking the Royal Route and many other attractions.
-They can also help with further questions regarding the Krakow Xmas market in 2023.
+You can learn about museums, public transport, religious routes, Jewish heritage, Pope John Paul II, walking the Royal Route and many other attractions.

 Sustainable Travel Tips